davejacobs/mint/README.md

 ## Why Mint?

-- **Focus on writing** – Keep documents as plain text
+Mint lets you create and edit your documents in plain text, which has tons of benefits.
+A few of my favorites:

-- **Beautiful output by default** – Professional-looking HTML ready for print or web
+- Focus on the text, not the style, until you're ready to preview or publish
-- **Customizable** – Create your own templates and styles
+- Tailor your final design to your heart's content with custom templates
-- **Version control-friendly** – Text documents work great with Git
+- Store your document history in Git
-- **Scriptable** – Automate document processing and analysis
+- Automate document processing and analysis through scripts

-- **Native support for digital gardens** – Easily publish linked sets of HTML documents from tools like Obsidian
+Mint also makes it easy to publish cross-linked collections of documents as a single page without a full-blown static site generator.

 ## Installation